parlakisik/k8s_diagnostic/k8s/KUBERNETES_DEPLOYMENT_ISSUES.md

 The event polling bridge isn't working!
 I can see that the SSE event polling logs are completely missing, which means the polling mechanism I implemented is failing.
 The UI container is using an old image that doesn't contain our SSE event polling bridge fix.

+-whast URL is being send from CLI to UI container, need to check manually the ping from CLI to UI to send package

+**The issue